CFR Cluj: Financial difficulties and bounceback (2012–2017)

-National dominance and return to European competitions (2017–present)
+Domestic dominance and return to European competitions (2017–present)

-During early 2017, it was reported that businessman Marian Băgăcean purchased 62% stake in the club.
-On 30 May that year, after finishing the 2016–17 Liga I campaign on the 4th place, CFR Cluj finally got out of insolvency and was again able to participate in European competitions starting with the 2018–19 season.
+In early 2017, businessman Marian Băgăcean purchased 62% stake in the club in early 2017.
+After finishing the 2016–17 Liga I campaign on the fourth place the same year on 30 May, CFR Cluj finally got out of insolvency and could participate in European competitions starting with the 2018–19 season again.
 In June 2017, Dan Petrescu replaced Vasile Miriuță as the head coach of the team, with the goal of a European cup return and an ambitious transfer campaign to support it.

 On 20 May 2018, "the Railwaymen" won 1–0 over defending champions Viitorul Constanța and clinched their fourth Liga I title as they finished one point above FCSB in the table.
 CFR also came victorious in the subsequent 2018 Supercupa României played against Universitatea Craiova, this time under the management of coach Edward Iordănescu.
 However, Iordănescu was replaced after just three games and Toni Conceição was brought back for his third term as a manager.
 The club's European campaign was cut short after Luxembourgish side F91 Dudelange won the UEFA Europa League play-off round 5–2 on aggregate; due to Dudelange's underdog status, daily newspaper Gazeta Sporturilor regarded CFR's elimination as "the biggest shame in the history of Romanian football".

 In May 2019, again under the management of Dan Petrescu, "The Railwaymen" earned their fifth Liga I title.
 Unlike the previous year, the club had a fruitful run in European competitions.
 After getting past Astana and Maccabi Tel Aviv, CFR Cluj defeated Scottish team Celtic in the Champions League third qualifying round.
 In the play-off they met Slavia Prague, but lost both matches 0–1 and were sent to the Europa League group stages.
 There, CFR were drawn against Lazio, Rennes and again Celtic.
 They finished second behind the latter and earned a total of twelve points in the group, a Romanian record in European competitions.
-In the round of 32, CFR was eliminated by Sevilla on the away goals rule after two draws—The Spaniards went on to win the final 3–2 against Inter Milan, on 21 August 2020.
+In the round of 32, CFR was eliminated by Sevilla on the away goals rule after two draws—the Spaniards went on to win the final 3–2 against Inter Milan, on 21 August 2020.
 On 3 August, CFR Cluj won the third consecutive title and sixth overall, after a final fixture win over rivals Universitatea Craiova.